HFCherish/order2/order_tasks.md

 	12. should return 400 when the registered name is not composed of letters and numbers, at least one (resource.post) -- 5
 	13. should include creation uri in header location (resource.post) --2
 	3. --------------------------------------------------
-	14. should have tried to save the user info into database (repo.save) --3
-	15. should able to get a user after registered (repo.findById) --2
+	14. should have tried to save the user info into database and should able to get a user after registered (repo.findById) --2
-	16. should the user's id is the same as the saved one. (repo.save, mapper, database, record; repo.findById, mapper) --15
+	16. should the user's id is the same as the saved one. (resourc.post, repo.save, mapper, database, record; repo.findById, mapper) --15
-	17. should the user's name is the same as the saved one (repo.save, mapper, record; mapper-findById) --8
+	17. should the user's name is the same as the saved one (resourc.post, repo.save, mapper, record; mapper-findById) --8
 18. order creation
 	18. should return 201 when creating an order (resource.post) --2
 	19. should include the creation uri in header location (resource.post) --2
 	3. --------------------------------------------------
-	20. should have tried to save the order info into database (repo.save) --3
-	21. should able to get the order after created order (repo.findById) --2
+	20. should have tried to save the order info into database and should able to get the order after created order (repo.findById) --2
-	22. should the order's id is the same as the created one (repo.save, mapper, database, record; repo.findById, mapper) --13
+	22. should the order's id is the same as the created one (resourc.post, repo.save, mapper, database, record; repo.findById, mapper) --13
-	23. should the order's name, address, phone are the same as the created one (repo.save, mapper, record; mapper-findById) --13
+	23. should the order's name, address, phone are the same as the created one (resourc.post, repo.save, mapper, record; mapper-findById) --13
 	24. should the order contains at least one order item (repo.findById, record)  --5
-	25. should the order item's product id is the same as what we bought. (repo.save, mapper, database, record; mapper-findById) --13
+	25. should the order item's product id is the same as what we bought. (resourc.post, repo.save, mapper, database, record; mapper-findById) --13
-	26. should the order item's quantity is the same as what we bought, and the item's amount is product.price * quantity. (repo.save, mapper, record; mapper-findById) --13
+	26. should the order item's quantity is the same as what we bought, and the item's amount is product.price * quantity. (resourc.post, repo.save, mapper, record; mapper-findById) --13
 27. get some order of some user
 	28. should return 200 when review some order of some user (resource.get) --2
 	29. should the response body contain uri info (resource.get) --2
  	20. should the response body contain name, address, phone, total_price, created_at info (resource.get, bean) --5
  	21. should the response body contain at least one order_item info (resource.get, bean) --2
- 	22. should the order_item contain product_id, quantity, amount info (resource.get, bean) --2
+ 	22. should the order\_item contain product_id, quantity, amount info (resource.get, bean) --2
 	3. --------------------------------------------------
-	30. should the amount of the item in that order is the price*quantity, in which price is the data when creating order (repo.save, mapper, record; mapper-findById) --15
+	30. should the amount of the item in that order is the price*quantity, in which price is the data when creating order (resourc.post, repo.save, mapper, record; mapper-findById) --15
 	30. should that order's total price is the sum of items' amounts (mapper-findAll, record) --10
 	28. should that order has a created date (mapper, record) --5
 27. get all orders of some user